hpi-schul-cloud/infra-tools/awx-ee/README.md

 The Dockerfile is automatically create by the execution-environment.yml

 ## Ansible Builder
 We use Ansible Builder to generate the Dockerfile.
+For the ansible-builder version 3 at least python 3.9 is required.
 Run this commmand and the Dockerfile gets created/updated.

 ```
 ansible-builder build -c . --tag=<sometag>
 ```